open-resources/physics_bank/content/public/007.Momentum and Impulse/Conservation of Momentum/Explosions_and_Velocity/Explosions_and_Velocity.md

     vars:
       title: Explosions and Velocity
       units: m/s
-      name: Santiago
+      name: Savannah
     part1:
-      I_A: 7
+      I_A: 5
       I_B: 3
-      v_A: 21
+      v_A: 18
-      v_B: 12
+      v_B: 24
       m_pumpkin: 2
-      v: 91.5
+      v: 81.0
       ans1:
         value: Yes, because of conservation of momentum
       ans2:
         value: No, because we have not accounted for how the explosion might have changed the momentum of the pumpkin.
       ans3:
-        value: No, because the velocity should be $v = $ 33 m/s
+        value: No, because the velocity should be $v = $ 42 m/s
       ans4:
-        value: No, because the velocity should be $v = $ 16.5 m/s
+        value: No, because the velocity should be $v = $ 21.0 m/s
 ---
 # {{ params.vars.title }}
 {{params.vars.name}} put a bunch of explosives inside of a {{ params.part1.m_pumpkin }} kg pumpkin, which explodes in two pieces.